-Q. What do I need to do if the address on my tax documents is incorrect?
+Q. What if my address on the tax documents is incorrect?

 A. No action is necessary if the address on your tax documents isn’t your current address.
-You should file your taxes as you normally would and update your address with SEFCU as soon as possible.
+File your taxes as you normally would and update your address with us as soon as possible.